From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Infographic with 4 benefits for tracking accounting KPIs

 By tracking these KPIs over time, accounting departments can identify areas for improvement, optimize their processes, and ultimately contribute more effectively to the organization’s overall success.
+For better tracking teams can use accounting dashboards with real-time data updates.

 Did you know you can automate the KPI calculation process and get live updates for your data?
 Set up your accounting KPI dashboard on Ajelix BI.

-15 Most Important Accounting KPIs List
+List With 15 Most Important Accounting KPIs

 1. Accounts Receivable Turnover (ART)